How to Share Files in Windows 10/11.

 9. If needed, repeat the same steps to add additional accounts on the P,C otherwise close the 'User Accounts" properties and proceed to step-2, to share your folders and files.

 Step 2.
-Specify the Shared folder and the Shared Permissions.
+Share Folder and Specify the Permissions.

 Let's suppose that you want to share the folder "C:\Shared" on your root drive.